U.S. Army Corps of Engineers

 The Corps of Engineers staff at Wright Patman Lake conducts wildlife management activities in the areas of native flood plots, providing and maintaining Wood Duck nesting boxes, Eastern Bluebird nesting boxes, and boxes for native bat species.
-Many other nesting boxes and structures are maintained for other bird species such as, the Purple Martin, House Wren, and Nuthatch.
-The staff also conducts Bald Eagle Surveys, and manages endangered or threatened species according to the Endangered Species Act.
+Many other nesting boxes and structures are maintained for other bird species such as, the Purple Martin and House Wren.
+The staff also conducts Bald Eagle Surveys, Nightjar Surveys, and manages endangered or threatened species according to the Endangered Species Act.

 The Corps of Engineers manages over 98 acres of native plots for White-Talied Deer.
 Food plots are managed during spring and fall seasons.
 During the spring season the Corps of Engineers staff manages over 35 acres of food plots, these food plots are managed by seeding, mowing, and discing.
 During the fall season the staff at Wright Patman manages over 98 acres of food plots, these food plots are managed the same as the spring season.
 These food plots provide supplemental food resources for White-Talied Deer.